karinashah/recipes-ratings-analysis/README.md

 **Alternative Hypothesis:** High-carbohydrate recipes receive lower ratings than low-carbohydrate ones.

 **Test Statistic**
-We measured the difference in mean ratings between high- and low-carbohydrate recipes.
+We measured the difference in mean ratings between high-carbohydrate and low-carbohydrate recipes.

 **Significance Level**
 We set a 0.05 threshold for statistical significance.

 A permutation test was chosen because we lack information about an underlying population distribution.
 This method allows us to determine whether the observed difference in ratings is due to chance.
-We hypothesized that high-carb recipes might receive lower ratings because users could associate them with unhealthy eating habits.
+We hypothesized that high-carb recipes might receive lower ratings because users could associate them with unhealthy eating habits, and because of new growing trends in low-carbohydrate diets such as a keto or paleo diets, which emphasize cutting carbohydrates.

 To test this, we split the dataset into two groups: